lsst-sqre/gafaelfawr/docs/user-guide/manual-ingress.rst

 ==========================

 The URL in the ``nginx.ingress.kubernetes.io/auth-url`` annotation accepts several parameters to customize the authentication request.
+Most but not all of these are discussed above.

 ``scope`` (required)
     The scope claim that the client JWT must have.